pjagada/ResetTracker/README.md

 # ResetTracker
+WIP, not at all ready yet

+# Specnr readme:
 ## Installation:

 Follow [TalkingMime's Tutorial](https://youtu.be/KIAo3Lgsk_Q), but instead of giving the program your saves path you give it your SpeedrunIGT record folder (ie: C:\\Users\\NAME\\speedrunigt\\records)